instedd/resourcemap/README.md

 root@web_1 $ rake
 ```

-## Deployment

-Resource Map uses [Capistrano 3](http://capistranorb.com) to deploy.
-Capistrano
-requires the target server to be already provisioned and correctly setup before
-deploying.

 ## Intercom

 Resourcemap supports Intercom as its CRM platform.
 To load the Intercom chat widget, simply start Resourcemap with the env variable `INTERCOM_APP_ID` set to your Intercom app id (https://www.intercom.com/help/faqs-and-troubleshooting/getting-set-up/where-can-i-find-my-workspace-id-app-id).